 HOW LARGE ARE THE GROUPS YOU SEND?

-It varies by country but the minimum size is 10 and the maximum is usually 20-25 people.
+It varies by country but the maximum is 25 people.
 For many countries, 12 or 15 people is the maximum size while other countries can accommodate up to 25.
+The maximum size is listed on our upcoming trips calendar for each specific team.
 Contact us if you have questions about a specific country.

 WHO GOES ON A VISITING ORPHANS TRIP?